-D. Dry Flood Proofing of Eligible Non-Residential Structures
+Dry Flood Proofing of Eligible Non-Residential Structures

-Dry flood proofing consists of sealing all areas below the hurricane and storm surge flood damage risk reduction level of a structure to make it watertight and ensure that floodwaters cannot get inside by making walls, doors, windows and other openings impermeable to water penetration.
-Based on NFIP testing conducted at the Engineering Research and Development Center, dry flood proofing can generally only be performed on the walls and portions of a conventionally built structure from the ground level to up to three feet.
+Dry flood proofing consists of sealing all areas below the flood damage risk reduction level of a structure to make it watertight and ensure that floodwaters cannot get inside by making walls, doors, windows, and other openings impermeable to water penetration.
+Based on NFIP testing conducted at the Engineering Research and Development Center, dry flood proofing can generally only be performed on the walls and portions of a conventionally built structure from the ground level to up to 3 feet.
 Walls are coated with sealants, waterproofing compounds, or plastic sheeting is placed around the walls and covered, and back-flow from water and sewer lines prevention mechanisms such as drain plugs, standpipes, grinder pumps, and back-up valves are installed.
-Openings, such as doors, windows, sewer lines and vents, may also be closed temporarily, with sandbags or removable closures, or permanently.
-Dry flood proofing achieves hurricane and storm surge flood damage risk reduction but it is not recognized by the NFIP for any flood insurance premium rate reduction when applied to residential structures, and may not be used under the NFIP for new or substantially damaged buildings located in a Special Flood Hazard Area.
+Openings, such as doors, windows, sewer lines, and vents, may also be closed temporarily, with sandbags or removable closures, or permanently.
+Dry flood proofing achieves flood damage risk reduction, but it is not recognized by the NFIP for any flood insurance premium rate reduction when applied to residential structures and may not be used under the NFIP for new or substantially damaged buildings located in a Special Flood Hazard Area.
 A structural analysis of the wall strength is required to achieve higher level of risk reduction.
 Closure panels may be used at openings.
-This measure is viable for appropriate structures if design hurricane and storm surge flood depths are generally less than three feet, and hydrodynamic forces would also be a consideration.
+This measure is viable for appropriate structures if flood depths are generally less than 3 feet, and hydrodynamic forces will also be a consideration.
 For structures with crawlspaces, the only effective way to dry flood proof is to make the first floor impermeable to the passage of floodwater.
-Dry flood proofing of non-residential structures must be performed in accordance with NFIP Technical Bulletin (TB) 3-93, Non-Residential Floodproofing-Requirements and Certification, and the requirements pertaining to dry flood-proofing of non-residential structures found in 44 C.F.R. $\S$ 60.3(b)(5) and (c)(4).
+Dry flood proofing of non-residential structures must be performed in accordance with NFIP Technical Bulletin (TB) 3-93, Non-Residential Floodproofing-Requirements and Certification, and the requirements pertaining to dry flood-proofing of nonresidential structures found in 44 C.F.R. §§ 60.3(b)(5) and (c)(4).
 Some common flood proofing measures include:

-- Backflow valves; - Closures on doors, windows, stairwells and vents--they may be temporary or permanent; - Rearranging or protecting damageable property--e.g., relocate or raise utilities; - Sump pumps and sub-drains; and - Water resistant material; metal windows, doors and jambs; waterproof adhesives; sealants and floor drains.
+- Backflow valves; - Closures on doors, windows, stairwells and vents--they may be temporary or permanent; - Rearranging or protecting damageable property--e.g., relocate or raise utilities; - Sump pumps and sub-drains; and - Water resistant material; metal windows, doors, and jambs; waterproof adhesives; sealants and floor drains.